-The central theme of Careers in Accounting is control: Establish plans, perform effectively, evaluate your performance, understand shortcomings, and follow through with an improved strategy.
+The central theme of How to Succeed in Accounting is control: Establish plans, perform effectively, evaluate your performance, understand shortcomings, and follow through with an improved strategy.
 This is an executive approach that will work for you, especially if you aspire to be an executive–and you should, because you will have the opportunity.

 PLANNING YOUR CURRICULUM